 —Brianna Mears, digital media intern

-The Jayhawk Career Network provides a central hub to coordinate career connections and networking opportunities for students and alumni at every life stage.
+The Jayhawk Career Network gives students and alumni access to career resources, jobs, events, programming and connections at every stage of their career.
 Services include KU Mentoring, a job board, informational articles and more.
 For more information about the Jayhawk Career Network, contact Kristi Laclé, assistant vice president for the Jayhawk Career Network, at email@example.com.